Roll20/roll20-character-sheets/HeroSystem6eHeroic/README.md

 ![Armor Activation Chat Message](/HeroSystem6eHeroic/images/BlueButtonChat.png)

 The first four weapons have buttons for killing damage attacks.
 The fifth weapon slot can be used for a normal damage attack (e.g., a club or staff).
 In order to calculate the correct endurance expended, the STR field refers to the strength used, not the minimum strength required for the weapon.
+The "AoE" checkbox indicates an Area of Effect weapon.

 ![Weapons Table](/HeroSystem6eHeroic/images/weapons.png)